tomasarrufat/InfoCanvas/doc/toolRequirements.md

     * **EM4.7.
 Info Rectangle Deletion (Button):** Users must be able to delete the selected info rectangle using a button in the controls panel (with confirmation).
     * **EM4.8.
 Info Rectangle Deletion (Key):** Users must be able to delete the selected info rectangle by pressing the 'Delete' key (with confirmation), provided an input field is not currently focused.
     * **EM4.9.
 Info Rectangle Copy/Paste:** Users must be able to copy the selected info rectangle's data using Ctrl+C and paste it using Ctrl+V. The pasted rectangle should appear centered on the canvas with a new unique ID but otherwise identical properties (text, dimensions).
 Copy/paste should not interfere with text copy/paste within input fields.
+    * **EM4.10.
+Info Rectangle Layering:** Rectangles can be reordered in the same way as images using the layering buttons.
 * **EM5.
 Configuration Auto-Saving:**
     * **EM5.1.
 Automatic Save on Change:** Any modification made by the user in Edit Mode (e.g., moving/scaling an image, moving/resizing/editing text of an info rectangle, changing background) should trigger an automatic save of the current configuration to the JSON file in the `/config` folder.
     * **EM5.2.
 Save Throttling:** To prevent excessive write operations, the auto-save mechanism should be throttled (e.g., maximum rate of once per second).